jessegmeyerlab/proteomics-tutorial/manuscript.md

 It cleaves N-terminally of Lys and has an optimal activity at pH 9.0.
 Unlike trypsin, Lys-N is more resistant to denaturing agents and can be heated up to 70 °C [@PMID:25823410].
 Reports suggest that the peptides generated after Lys-N digestion produces more of c-type ions in a ETD-based mass spectrometer [@PMID:18425140].
-Hence this can be used for analysing PTMs, identification of C-terminal peptides and also for de novo sequencing strategies [@PMID:18425140; @PMID:20953479].
+Hence this can be used for analysing PTMs, identification of C-terminal peptides and also for _de novo_ sequencing strategies [@PMID:18425140; @PMID:20953479].

 Pepsin A, commonly known as pepsin, is an aspartic protease obtained from bovine or porcine pancreas [@PMID:12089768].
 Pepsin was one of several proteins crystalized by John Northrop, who shared the 1946 Nobel prize in chemistry for this work [@PMID:19872561;@PMID:19872562; @PMID:17758437;@URL:https://www.nobelprize.org/prizes/chemistry/1946/speedread/].
-Pepsin works at an optimum pH from 1-4 and specifically cleaves Trp, Phe, Tyr and  Leu [@PMID:25823410].
+Pepsin works at an optimum pH range from 1 to 4 and specifically cleaves Trp, Phe, Tyr and  Leu [@PMID:25823410].
 Since it possess high enzyme activity and broad specificity at lower pH, it is preferred over other proteases for MS-based disulphide mapping [@PMID:12476442; @PMID:24980484].
 Pepsin is also used extensively for structural mass spectrometry studies with hydrogen-deuterium exchange (HDX) because the rate of back exchange of the amide deuteron is minimized at low pH [@DOI:10.1021/ac902477u; @DOI:10.1002/mas.21565].